BOM-98/mental-maths-project-2/README.md

 - [Github](https://github.com/) was used for the project repository.
 - Git was used for version control.
 - Designs were created using [Figma](https://figma.com/).
+- Responsiveness Testing was done with [ResponsivelyApp](https://responsively.app/)
+- Accessibility Testing was assisted with [Wave](https://wave.webaim.org/)
+- Flow Diagrams were created using [LucidChart](https://www.lucidchart.com/)

 ## Javascript Logic